griddbnet/Documentation/docs/gettingstarted/webshell.md

 ## About the Web CLI

-Below this is a live GridDB Web CLI which you can use to interact with the GridDB Web Shell.
+Below this is a live GridDB Web CLI which you can use to interact with the GridDB Web server.
 When it is done loading, you will be assigned into your very own database.
-You can play around int his sandbox all you want -- you can delete or create containers to your heart's content.
+You can play around with this sandbox all you want -- you can delete or create containers to your heart's content.

 If you prefer a terminal-style separate window, you can open up a fully interactive GridDB Web CLI using this <a onclick="window.open(this.href, 'mywin',